Exploring Kents Cavern – tips on visiting with young kids

 - Baby changing facilities are in the disabled toilet

-- There’s a free children’s activity sheet to complete around the caves, as well as a fun dig, cave painting and woodland trail to entertain children outside.
+- There’s a free children’s activity sheet to complete during your visit, as well as a fun dig, cave painting and woodland trail to entertain children outside.

 - There are a few steps inside the cavern, otherwise the whole walk can be done with a narrow pushchair.
 Wide pushchairs will struggle in some places and double buggies would not make it.
 On busy days a limited number of pushchairs are allowed in the cave at any one time.

-- When you first enter the cavern the lights are switched off without warning.
+- When you first enter the cavern you are warned that the lights will be dipped low.
 You might want to prepare children for this.
 Some young children may find the introductory light show a bit scary.

 - If at any time you feel the need to leave the cavern during the tour your guide will arrange for you to be escorted out.
 You cannot leave the tour on your own.